Southwest posts quarterly loss and warns more losses are ahead after service meltdown - KESQ

 Southwest Airlines reported a loss for the fourth quarter because of the company’s service meltdown over the holiday travel season, and it warned the costs from those problems will result in another loss in the first quarter.

 The airline was forced to cancel more than 16,700 flights between December 21 and 29, roughly half its schedule during that period.
 Thursday, Southwest said the meltdown cost the airline about $800 million, resulting in an adjusted net loss in the quarter of $226 million.
-Still, it managed to report an adjusted annual profit of $723 million, a turnaround from $1.3 billion it lost in 2021.
+Still, it managed to report an adjusted annual profit of $723 million, a turnaround from $1.3 billion it lost in 2021 amid the pandemic.

 It said it expects another loss in the first quarter due to the continued impact and costs associated with meltdown.
 The first quarter is typically the slowest and least profitable period for US air travel.
 However, Southwest said it is encouraged by strong bookings for March.

 Southwest’s quarterly loss of 38 cents a share was far worse than Wall Street analysts’ forecast.
-Shares of Southwest lost 3% because of that miss and especially its sour outlook.
+Shares of Southwest lost 4% in mid-afternoon trading because of that miss and especially its sour outlook.

 To repair customer relations, Southwest has given affected passengers 25,000 bonus points in frequent flier accounts, as well as travel vouchers.
 And in addition to refunding fares for canceled flights, it is reimbursing those passengers who bought tickets on other airlines or incurred other unexpected travel costs.